sahanlb/edge_testbed/V1/README.md

-- This branch contains a simplified design with the whole memory hierarchy being replaced by a single BRAM.
+- This branch contains a simplified design with the DRAM controller replaced by a BRAM.
+- L1 cache is kept intact.